Landlord Terms of Business

 1.3 The Landlord confirms that they are the sole or joint owner of the Property and has the legal authority to rent out the Property under the terms of the mortgage or head lease, and that they have carried out all risk assessment steps to ensure the Property meets all necessary legal requirements and is safe to be let to a Tenant.
 The Landlord authorises the Agent to carry out the various usual duties of tenancy management including those listed in the Management Service.
 The Landlord also agrees that as part of the Management Service the Agent may take and hold deposits and comply with the requirements of any tenancy deposit scheme that may apply to that deposit.
 It is declared that the Agent may earn and retain commissions from contractors, suppliers and on insurance policies issued.

-1.4 It is the Landlord’s responsibility to provide a valid Energy Performance Certificate (EPC) in respect of the Property, or an explanation if an EPC is not required.
+1.4 The Landlord acknowledges it is their responsibility to provide a valid Energy Performance Certificate (EPC) in respect of the Property, or an explanation if an EPC is not required.
 The Landlord is advised that the Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 requires the EPC to be rated E or higher – where the EPC is rated lower than E then the Landlord must register it exempt, if such an exemption applies, or carry out works to improve the rating of the Property to and E or higher before letting the Property.
 Further guidance is available here

 2.2 The Agent shall have no liability to the Landlord for any loss, damage, costs, expenses or other claims arising from any Documentation, information or instructions supplied by the Landlord which are incomplete, incorrect, inaccurate, illegible, or consisting of any other fault.